-Six things about Saakashvili you wanted to ask Georgians
+Six questions about Saakashvili you wanted to ask Georgians answered

 The Rose Revolution: how did Saakashvili manage to come to power?